WebAssembly/WASI/legacy/tools/witx-docs.md

 ```

 Pointer values are expected to be aligned, to the alignment of their pointee
 type.
-If a misaligned pointer is passed to a function, the function shall fail
+If a misaligned pointer is passed to a function, the function shall trap.
-with an `errno::inval` error code.

 [module linking proposal]: https://github.com/WebAssembly/module-linking/
 [interface types]: https://github.com/WebAssembly/interface-types/blob/main/proposals/interface-types/Explainer.md